 The method development included the optimization of the mobile phase composition for BCG separation on the chosen column and was performed in analytical mode.
-For this purpose, a $10~{\rm mg\,mL^{-1}}$ BCG solution of each vendor was prepared in the mobile phase and $20~{\mu}$ L were injected.
-One HPLC run with a flow-rate of $1.5~{\rm mL\,min^{-1}}$ took $60~{\rm min}$ and was monitored using the UV-VIS detector at $280~{\rm nm}$.
+For this purpose, a 10 mg mL^{-1} BCG solution from each vendor was prepared in the mobile phase and $20 \mu \text{L}$ was injected.
+One HPLC run with a flow rate of 1.5 mLmin^{-1} took 60 min and was monitored using the UV-Vis detector at 280 nm.
 The optimal mobile phase composition was determined by systematically changing the concentrations of the solvents starting from the conditions described by Liu et al. (2011).
-There, the mobile phase composition was 70:30 ACN: $\mathrm{H_2O}$ (volume:volume) with 0.05 % of TFA.
-Afterwards, the ACN and TFA concentration were increased by 5 % and 0.05 % increments, respectively, until the mobile phase consisted of 85 % ACN and 0.2 % TFA.
+There, the mobile phase composition was $70:30 \text{ ACN}-\text{H}2\text{O}$ (volume-volume) with 0.05 % of TFA.
+Afterwards, the ACN and TFA concentrations were increased by 5 % and 0.05 % increments, respectively, until the mobile phase consisted of 85 % ACN and 0.2 % TFA.
 One BCG injection was done per mobile phase composition each followed by a blank run.
 Blank runs were carried out by injecting the mobile phase as sample.